 I have okay days and not so okay days, and I tell you what…

-I appreciate the more peaceful ones so much now!
+I appreciate the peaceful ones oh so much more now!

-When my GI illness is calm, and I can smile…oh, mercy.
+When my autoimmune issues are under control, and I can smile…oh, mercy.

-Simple things such as the ability to do light housework, swim a a lap, play music on the piano, or bake something delicious are so lifegiving.
+Simple life stuff such as the ability to do light housework, swim a a lap, play music on the piano, or bake something delicious are so lifegiving.

 I know you get it.

-When you live with chronic illness and grow weary, such simple things are cherished.
+When you live with chronic illness and easily grow weary, such simple things are cherished.

 Resistance to Share the Shadows

-I would prefer NOT to push ‘publish’ on posts such as this one.
-I’d much rather keep the reality of life with illness under wraps or report remission is dreamily here.
+You already know I prefer NOT to push ‘publish’ on posts that mention the challenging parts of my health journey.
+I’d much rather keep the reality of life with illness under wraps.

 Slow Living Tips from an Expert